vmoe2002/win_2/README.md

 10. Input value with authtoken you have copied from ngrok account -> Add
 11. Action -> Workflow -> Windows -> run workflow -> reload -> appear Windows, click it -> build
 12. Wait process -> click connect to your RDP -> Copy IP, username, and password.
-13. Choose 1 between 2019 or 2022, don't use together.
+13. Run only 1 action between 2019 or 2022, don't use / run together at same time.
-14. Pay attention with GitHub rules.
-15. Don't use Action too often in short time.
+14. Don't use Action too often in short time and obey GitHub rules
 ```

 Run only 1 action between 2019 or 2022, don't use / run together at same time.